A generalized Grobman-Hartman theorem for nonautonomous dynamics: Introduction

 We stress that all the above mentioned works deal with the case when $A$ is a hyperbolic operator.
 Recently, Bernardes Jr. and Messaoudi~\cite{B} showed that the conclusion of the Grobman-Hartman theorem holds true under weaker assumption that $A$ is a \emph{generalized hyperbolic operator}.
 This weaker notion of hyperbolicity was introduced and studied by Cirilo et.al. in~\cite{C}.
 As in the classical notion of hyperbolicity, the notion of generalized hyperbolicity requires that the domain of $A$ splits into two closed subspaces, one of which is contracting while the other is expanding under the action of $A$.
 However, unlike what happens in the hyperbolic case, these subspaces don't need to be invariant with respect to $A$ (see Example~\ref{ex: ghyp op} for details).

 We emphasize that so far we discussed only the case of autonomous dynamics.
 The first version of the Grobman-Hartman theorem for nonautonomous dynamics with continuous time was established by Palmer~\cite{Palmer}.
 The case of nonautonomous dynamics with discrete time was first considered by Aulbach and Wanner~\cite{AW}.
-Since then many authors have obtained valuable contribution to nonautonomous linearization (see for example~\cite{BV, Jiang, Lin, LFP, RS} and references therein).
+Since then many authors have obtained valuable contribution to nonautonomous linearization (see for example~\cite{Jiang, Lin, LFP, RS, SX} and references therein).
 We particularly mention the recent results~\cite{CR,CDS, DZZ, DZZ2} dealing with higher regularity of the conjugacies (which as in the autonomous case are in general only H\"older continuous).

 The main objective of the present paper is to obtain a nonautonomous version of the generalized Grobman-Hartman theorem established in~\cite{B}.
 More precisely, we introduce the notion of a generalized exponential dichotomy which extends the classical notion of exponential dichotomy and in addition, when restricted to the autonomous case coincides with the notion of a generalized hyperbolic operator.
 We then prove that any sufficiently small nonlinear perturbation of a linear dynamics that admits a generalized exponential dichotomy is topologically conjugated to the linear part.
 In addition, we prove that conjugacies are H\"older continuous.
+We emphasize that our results (and their proofs) are inspired by those in~\cite{B}.

 The paper is organized as follows.
 In Section~\ref{P} we introduce the notion of a generalized exponential dichotomy and make several important remarks related to it.
 In Section~\ref{M1} we established the main result of our paper.
 Namely, we prove the above mentioned generalized version of the Grobman-Hartman theorem for nonautonomous dynamics.
 Then, in Section~\ref{M2} we prove that the conjugacies are H\"older continuous under certain additional assumptions.
 Finally, in Section~\ref{sec: examples} we construct some explicit examples of nonautonomous dynamics that admits a generalized exponential dichotomy.